Red-cockaded woodpecker (RCW) Project Review Moore County, North Carolina

 Gather information for your project (site plans, project plans, methods, RCW survey information, tree survey information).

-Fill in and print Project Review Request Letterand submit the letter with a project review package to USFWS as instructed in Step 3.
+Fill in and print Project Review Request Letterand submit the letter with a project review package to the Service as instructed in Step 3.

-For property or activities in the Red Zone of the NC Sandhills (see map), gather the following information.
+For property or activities in the Red Zone of Moore County, NC (see map), gather the following information.

 • Indicate the type of planned activity and the extent of the activity (for example: road crossing, fill, building construction, paving, application of herbicides, tree removal, encroachment within 50 feet of cavity tree by vehicles, etc.).

-• Indicate the location of any pine trees with more than 8 inch diameter at breast height (dbh), and especially demarcate any cavity trees that may be present.
+• Indicate the location of any pine trees with more than 8-inch diameter at breast height (dbh), and especially demarcate any RCW cavity trees that may be present.

-• A narrative of the planned activity – including a description of the activity, the equipment and/or methods to be used, time of year that the work will take place, and the length of time to complete the project in days/weeks/months.
+• A narrative of the planned activity – including a description of the activity, the equipment and methods to be used, time of year that the work will take place, and the length of time to complete the project in days, weeks, or months.
 The narrative should include a discussion of number and size of trees proposed for removal and reasons for removal (please include an explanation of why tree removal cannot be avoided or further minimized).

-• Copies of the RCW survey reports and/or any other RCW data for the property.
+• Copies of the RCW survey reports and any other RCW data for the property.

 Additional information that may be helpful for making a determination: